zEleceed/Monthly-Comment-Generator/README.md

 # Classroom Management System

 ## Overview
-The Classroom Management System is a specialized tool designed for educators to record daily observations and comments about students.
-It organizes these notes into .txt files within student-specific folders, streamlining the process of documenting student behavior and activities.
-These text files are structured for easy export and can be used as input for AI-based applications, enabling the generation of comprehensive, reader-friendly comments for parents.
-This approach enhances the efficiency of communication between educators and parents, providing a clear and detailed account of student progress and behavior.
+The Classroom Management System is a tool for teachers to record daily notes on students.
+It saves these notes in .txt files in folders for each student, making it easy to keep track of their behavior and activities.
+These files can be used with AI tools to create detailed, easy-to-read reports for parents, improving communication and giving a clear view of each student's progress.